 In addition to his charity work, Andrew has also written various articles published in the Better Business Magazine, The BOSS magazine, for ASE (The Association of Student Entrepreneurs) and for The Black Commerce Network in the US.
 More recently, he was interviewed by Financial Management magazine for an article on building a coaching culture.

-He has also held both NED and pro-bono positions such as Branch Treasurer for the IoD, Accountant for BAPEN (The British Association for Parenteral and Enteral Nutrition) and is currently the Treasurer for DrugFAM, a charity that helps families affected by someone else’s drug or alcohol use.
+He has also held both NED and pro-bono positions such as Branch Treasurer for the IoD, Accountant for BAPEN (The British Association for Parenteral and Enteral Nutrition) and Financial Director for DrugFAM, a UK national charity that helps families affected by someone else’s drug or alcohol use.